xdividr/dreamcloud-docs/styleguide.rst

 Links
 ~~~~~

-In most cases you will use links that look like
+In most cases you will use links that look like:

 .. code::